US sends team to Detroit to investigate Tesla-semi crash

 The National Highway Traffic Safety Administration says Monday night that a special crash investigation team will go to the city to investigate the “violent crash.”
 Two people were critically injured in the crash that happened last Thursday on the city’s southwest side.

 The crash circumstances are similar to two others in Florida in which Teslas drove beneath tractor-trailers, causing two deaths.
-In both cases, the cars were being driven while using Tesla’s Autopilot partially automated driving software.
+In both crashes, in 2016 and 2019, the cars were being driven while using Tesla’s Autopilot partially automated driving software.

 Detroit Police Sgt.
 Nicole Kirkwood could not say if the Tesla driver was using the company’s Autopilot or “full self-driving” software.
 “It’s still under investigation,” she said.